ADs / Bulletins¶

 Recording Compliance¶

-When you comply with an AD:
+When you comply with a bulletin:

 Fill in the compliance record: